IBM/aspera-cli/README.erb.md

 ## Destination folder for transfers

 Use parameter --to-folder=_dst_path_ to set destination folder on download or upload.
+By default destination is "." for downloads, and "/" for uploads.
 Note that it is equivalent to setting "destination_root" in transfer spec using option --ts=@json:'{"destination_root":"_dst_path_"}'